miroapp/api-clients/packages/typescript-node/docs/quickstart.md

 ```

 You can now use the data from `boards` as needed, see the [docs for `Board`](https://miroapp.github.io/api-clients/classes/highlevel_Board.Board.html#getAllItems) to see the methods that are available.
 I.e. there is a method to get all items on a board `board.getAllItems()`.

+Now start integrating your data into Miro, add some [stickies](https://miroapp.github.io/api-clients/classes/highlevel.StickyNoteItem.html), [add app cards](https://miroapp.github.io/api-clients/classes/highlevel.AppCardItem.html) or whatever else you want to do.
+For more inspiration, see [the example app](https://github.com/miroapp/app-examples/tree/main/examples/rest-stickies-csv) in the example repo.